 What do you do when you’re diagnosed with epilepsy at age 30?
 Do you scream?
 Cry for the life you had yesterday?
 Sara Kennedy felt scared and strangely relieved.
 After two years of weirdness, she finally had a name for it.

-“You know when you get a diagnosis like that, your life is changed,” says Kennedy, now 36.
+“You know when you get a diagnosis like that, your life is changed,” says Kennedy.
 “Once you have it, you can’t change back.”

 The Road to an Epilepsy Diagnosis

 The journey started in 2011.
 Kennedy experienced 15-second spells in which she felt paralyzed by fear, stumbled on words, lost her hearing and couldn’t read.
 They were simple partial seizures, but she didn’t know it.
 Unable to grasp what could be wrong, she hid them from everyone.

 By 2013, they were happening daily.
 Kennedy scheduled a doctor’s appointment just a hair too late.
 On May 6, 2013, she had a tonic-clonic seizure in the shower.
 Epilepsy moved from the shadows to the spotlight.

 Accepting life with seizures took time.
 Since starting her doctorate, Kennedy had dreamed of becoming a professor.
 Not anymore.
 She fears having a simple partial seizure in class.
 Her affinity for acting has fallen by the wayside, too.
 “The diagnosis really changed how I think about my present and future,” she says.

 “The diagnosis.”
 “My diagnosis.”
 It’s what you say when a diagnosis disrupts the only reality you’ve ever known.
 For Kennedy and others who come to epilepsy as adults, the diagnosis is life-changing.
 There’s Life Before Epilepsy and Life After.
 Two chapters, distinctly different realities.
 Underneath, the same heart beats.
 How to make peace with it all.